Aymen97am/Aymen97am.github.io/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a second-year PhD student at UMPA (ENS Lyon) and the Inria Scool team (formerly SequeL), supervised by [Aurélien Garivier](https://perso.ens-lyon.fr/aurelien.garivier/www.math.univ-toulouse.fr/_agarivie/index.html)  and [Emilie Kaufmann](https://emiliekaufmann.github.io/).
+I am a third-year PhD student at UMPA (ENS Lyon) and the Inria Scool team (formerly SequeL), supervised by [Aurélien Garivier](https://perso.ens-lyon.fr/aurelien.garivier/www.math.univ-toulouse.fr/_agarivie/index.html)  and [Emilie Kaufmann](https://emiliekaufmann.github.io/).
 Prior to my PhD, I graduated from ENS Paris-Saclay and École Polytechnique.

 My main research interests lie in Reinforcement Learning and Multi-Armed Bandits.
-In particular, I have worked on Pure Exploration problems, where the goal is to learn a "good" decision using minimal feedback/observations from the environment.
+In particular, I have worked on Pure Exploration problems, where the goal is to learn a "good" decision using few rounds of interaction with the environment.
 I focus on designing theoretically-grounded algorithms with good empirical performance.

-I am also interested in online learning, statistical minimax theory, differential privacy and machine learning in general.
+I am also interested in online learning, information theory, differential privacy and machine learning in general.